We hear a lot about DNA, but what is this molecule, really, and what can it tell us about autism?

 Environmental factors and autism

-SAVE THE DATE!
-You're invited to an online seminar on Feb.
-28 about the environmental risk factors for autism, with epidemiologist Craig Newschaffer, PhD, of the A. J. Drexel Autism Institute.
+Watch a video of an online seminar about the environmental risk factors for autism, with epidemiologist Craig Newschaffer, PhD, of the A. J. Drexel Autism Institute.

 The different subtypes of autism became a hot topic of discussion in 2017.
 What did autism researchers learn?
 Read the Autism Science Foundation's year in review.